What is a full site migration?

-Taking your site live unlocks a ton of new functionality in HubSpot -- so get now is a great time to learn more about it.
-Whether you are working with a professional service provider, a HubSpot IMC, or within HubSpot Academy, you're ready to start doing inbound marketing with a passion.
+- Continue with your training: taking your site live unlocks a ton of new functionality in HubSpot so now is a great time to learn more about it.
+You can find a variety of training resources in the Academy here.

 Take your site live

 When your website migration is fully complete and you are ready to take it live, a Support Engineer will be able to guide you through the process.
 We also include general instructions in your Content > Content Settings > Domain Manager page.

 What cannot migrate and what about my site might change?